 For example, stock trading firms can load the final optimizations from yesterday’s trading day and start their trading application already optimized.
 Retailers could use this feature to save optimizations from Cyber Monday last year and use those as the starting point this year – avoiding potential transaction slow downs when hordes of shoppers are buying.
 ReadyNow! is a feature unique to Zing, joining pauseless garbage collection, our zero-overhead diagnostic tool Zing Vision and Zing’s unshakable reliability as reasons you should be using Zing and no other JVM for your business.

 Zing now also supports Red Hat Enterprise Linux 7.0 and greater and Ubuntu 14.04 LTS.
-This release also adds an AutoBuild feature that takes advantage of DKMS.
+This release also adds a late-binding link feature that takes advantage of DKMS.
 Now you can rapidly turn around changes for nearly any modern Linux kernel, particularly those adjacent to currently supported platforms or for those distros that revise the kernel frequently such as Ubuntu.

 All of these new features are free for you to try with your applications in your environment.
 Just request a free trial copy of Zing.
 You’ll be amazed at how much more your Java applications can do and what it does for your business.